-The following Rules and Regulations serve to regulate the activities at Canyon Country Club Estados to insure the enjoyment of the community by all and to keep it beautiful.
-As an Owner, Renter, or Guest, you are a part of a small community and we must therefore have rules so that we may live together in comfort and be protected in our rights of quiet enjoyment.
-These rules minimize the expenses of maintaining this complex, reduce the liabilities we may incur, and insure the neat and orderly appearance so as to enhance the resale value of the property.
+The following Rules and Regulations apply at Canyon Country Club Estados to ensure the enjoyment of the community by all and to keep it at a consistent standard.
+As an Owner, Renter, or Guest, you are a part of a small community, and we must therefore have rules so that we may live together in comfort and be protected in our rights of quiet enjoyment.
+These rules minimize the expenses of maintaining this complex, reduce the liabilities we may incur, and ensure a neat and orderly appearance so as to enhance the resale value of the property.
 We also must, by law, enforce the Covenants, Conditions & Restrictions (CC&R's).
 Please respect these rules as an underlying framework for better group living.

 Please Enjoy Yourself.
 You Are Welcome To Our Community.

-- Loud, boisterous, or offensive conduct, loud, vulgar, or profane language, loud television or radio/stereo playing that disturbs other residents, are prohibited within residences or in the common areas.
+- Loud, boisterous, or offensive conduct; loud, vulgar, or profane language; and loud television or radio/stereo playing that disturbs other residents, are prohibited within residences or in the common areas.

 - No more than 8 individuals (including children) may occupy a three-bedroom unit overnight.
 No more than 6 individuals (including children) may occupy a two-bedroom unit overnight.
 No more than 4 individuals (including children) may occupy a one-bedroom unit overnight.

 - Pets will be kept leashed when outside of their units and cleaned up after.
-Owners of pets are responsible for controlling excessive barking.
+Owners of pets are responsible for controlling excessive barking, etc.

 - Fireworks of any type are strictly prohibited in Riverside County.

-- No drying of swimsuits or laundry on outer patio walls or balconies is permitted.
+- Drying of swimsuits or laundry on outer patio walls or balconies is not permitted.